Surf-NeRF: Surface Regularised Neural Radiance Fields: Related Work

-\textbf{Appearance Vs. Geometry:} Inverse rendering seeks to produce a definite~\cite{garcesintrinsic2022} separation of the scenes appearance, geometry and environment, which are necessary to create realistic renderings of scene's under new conditions.
-Performing this without prior knowledge of the scene proves to be an immensely difficult task~\cite{zhang2021ners,boss2022samurai, cheng2022diffeomorphic, yao2022neilf}, however, utilising physically-based rendering fused with learnt appearances~\cite{boss2021nerd, boss2021neural} provides a sufficiently constrained framework to acquire the components of the scene.
 Radiance field approaches seeking to learn an accurate scene representation under few view scenarios have used depth consistency~\cite{nagabushan2023siggraphasia}, additional depth supervision~\cite{Zhu_2023_CVPR} and regularisation using priors~\cite{niemeyer2022regnerf}.
 Incorporating an understanding of the physical interactions of light within a scene and its effect on appearance~\cite{zhang2022iron} under a solid surface assumption enables accurate geometry to be learnt alongside appearance.
 In the presence of specularities and other visual phenomena it is difficult to disentangle where appearance has been baked into geometry~\cite{yang2022neumesh}.

 Without the need for recovering a bidirectional reflectance distribution function (BRDF), light field approaches~\cite{garces2017intrinsic} provide a more generalised framework.
-This enables a clear separation between appearance and geometry, by reducing the need to acquire environmental view-dependent effects.
-Our work leverages similar light-field characteristics to recover geometry more accurately within the volumetric rendering framework of NeRF, adding a prior to how geometry and appearance should present in the scene.
+This enables a clear separation between appearance and geometry, reducing the need to acquire environmental view-dependent effects.
+Our work leverages similar light-field characteristics to recover geometry more accurately within the volumetric framework of NeRF, adding a prior to how geometry and appearance should present in the scene.